Sponsored content by

 Marceau discouraged Chand from harming himself but took the chance to leave, and raised the alarm.

 Chand was then arrested and charged.
-He is accused of murdering Christie two months later, while on bail.
+He was accused of murdering Christie two months later, while on bail.

 He was found at Marceau's house on the morning she died in November last year, along with a bloodstained knife.

-He was arrested at the scene and has been in custody since.
-Moore indicated today that the murder charge would be defended on the grounds of insanity.
+He was arrested at the scene and had been in custody since.

-Chand will be sentenced before his murder trial, which is due to begin on October 17.
+Chand would be sentenced before his murder trial, which was due to begin on October 17.

 - © Fairfax NZ News